gus-host/gus-host.github.io/README.md

 ## Installation
 Clone the repository:
 - git clone https://github.com/your-username/your-repository.git
--Navigate to the project directory.
+- Navigate to the project directory.

 ## Usage
 - Open the index.html file in a web browser to view the website locally.